smartavionics/RawMouse/README.md

 1.0.9 - added support for libspnav (Linux and MacOS only).

-master - now heeds interface_number (if specified) to select HID device + shift-movy moves the top layer slider handle, alt-movy moves the bottom layer slider handle.
+1.0.10 - now heeds interface_number (if specified) to select HID device + shift-movy moves the top layer slider handle, alt-movy moves the bottom layer slider handle.

 ---